GlaistersFarm/glaistersfarm/farmhouse.markdown

 ### Wifi

 The farmhouse has wifi.
-However, due to it's remote rural location it is not a high speed connection.
+However, due to its remote rural location it is not a high speed connection.

 ### Cots and high chairs